oracle/weblogic-logging-exporter/README.md

 If you prefer, you can build the WebLogic Logging Exporter from the source code.
 To do this, you will need access to some WebLogic Server libraries.
 There are two ways to get these libraries:

-* Populate you local Maven repository with the required files from a local WebLogic Server installation using the Oracle Maven Synchronization plugin, or
+* Populate your local Maven repository with the required files from a local WebLogic Server installation using the Oracle Maven Synchronization plugin, or
-* Use the Oracle Maven repository to download them as part of your build, this requires registration and configuring your local Maven installation with the appropriate authentication details.
+* Use the Oracle Maven repository to download them as part of your build; this requires registration and configuring your local Maven installation with the appropriate authentication details.

 ### Populating your local Maven repository from a local WebLogic Server installation